itissid/privyloci/README.md

 1. For users: YOU ARE FORCED TO CRINGE or NOT use the app at all,  a `1/0` choice:

-   Permission on major mobile OSes is to collect or not collect.
-Expound on the fact that Android/iOS offer apps to collect location in foreground or background or always.
-(TODO: Cue creepy android/iOS map on where all this app has collected your location).
+   Permission on major mobile OSes is to collect or not collect (permission variations like preciseness and hiding wifi/ble don't change this fact).
+TODO: Elaborate on the fact that Android/iOS offer apps to collect location in foreground or background or always is stupid.
+TODO: Add creepy screenshot of android/iOS permissions map: "This app has collected your location ___".
 But all these fine-grained permissions are still variations of the same false choice.
 I have seen first hand how privacy teams function in large orgs function and I can tell you that though well-intentioned data misuse is rampant because these policies can be changed to provide “value”.

 2. For 3P-Apps, even the virtuous, privacy-conscious ones, are forced to exhibit creepy behavior to the user or not exist: